The Walton Collection

 In the weeks leading up to the Rising, he acted as bodyguard for Thomas Clarke.
 Before the Rising, because he lived out of the city he stayed with the Cooney family in the city centre.
 During Easter Week, he fought at Watkin's Brewery, Jameson's Distillery and Marrowbone Lane.
 Thomas MacDonagh at 3.15 p.m.
 Sunday, 30 April surrendered to Brigadier-General Lowe.
 MacDonagh then went around the garrisons under his command to arrange for their surrender.
 Colbert surrendered with the Marrowbone Lane Garrison along with the South Dublin Union Garrison, which had been led by Éamonn Ceannt.They were marched to Richmond Barracks, where Colbert would later be identified by G-men and court martialled.
 Colbert had made himself very prominent during the anti-recruiting campaign for the British Army that was then in full swing before the Rising.
 He wore kilts and frequently pulled down Union Jacks and recruiting posters and helped to break up meetings.
 He also drilled the Fianna in the open.

-Transferred to Kilmainham Gaol, he was told on Sunday 7th of May that he was to be shot the following morning.
-He wrote no fewer than ten letters during his time in prison.
-During this time in detention, he did not allow any visits from his family; writing to his sister, he said a visit "would grieve us both too much".
+Transferred to Kilmainham Gaol, he was told on Sunday 7th of May that he was to be executed the following morning.
+He wrote more than than ten letters during his short time in prison.
+During this time, he would not allow any visits from his family and writing to his sister, he said a visit "would grieve us both too much".
 The night before his execution he sent for Mrs. Ó Murchadha who was also being held prisoner.
 He told her he was "proud to die for such a cause.
 I will be passing away at the dawning of the day."
 Holding his bible, he told her he was leaving it to his sister.
 He handed her three buttons from his volunteer uniform, telling her "They left me nothing else," before asking her when she heard the volleys of shots in the morning for Éamonn Ceannt, Michael Mallin and himself would she say a Hail Mary for the souls of the departed.
-The soldier who was guarding the prisoner began crying according to Mrs. Ó Murchadha, and recorded him saying "If only we could die such deaths".
+The soldier who was guarding the prisoner in the cell during this visit began crying according to Mrs. Ó Murchadha, and recorded him saying "If only we could die such deaths".
 Colbert was shot by firing squad the next morning on the 8th May.

 Originally printed and published by O'Loughlin, Murphy and Boland, (photo uncredited), the text below the photograph simply states: "CON.
 COLBERT , Executed, May 8th, , 1916".
 The original print in the collection was in a poor condition and has been digitally repaired.
 This is a fine reproduction on 210 gsm satin art paper, beautifully mounted on a mottled green suede background and set behind glass in a handmade, aged dark mahogany finish frame with a gold gilt sightline.